cycy94777/Salary-Pitcher/README.md

 - Min-Max normalization applied to all predictor variables
 - `LogSalary` (target) is also Min-Max scaled and reverse-transformed after prediction

-**Separate NN models are trained per cluster** (one model per K-Means group) for both batters and pitchers.
+**Separate NN models are trained per cluster** (one model per service-time group: Pre-Arb, Arb, FA, IFA) for both batters and pitchers.

 **Evaluation Metrics:**
 - **RMSE** — Root Mean Squared Error (in dollars)